What you need to know about Whey Protein

 Side effects of taking whey protein

 You can benefit from using whey protein supplements.
 However, it is important to note that tolerance is individualized.
-Further, if you are a bariatric patient, you should not take it without the guidance of a qualified dietician.
+Further, if you are a bariatric patient, you should not take it without the guidance of a qualified dietitian.

 Some of the side effects you might experience include:

 In most cases, you can reduce these side effects by monitoring your total protein intake.
 More so, you should consider an alternative supplement.
 For instance, try one that contains more digestive enzymes (i.e. Protizyme protein powder).

 For bariatric patients, your total protein intake can range from 50-80 grams of protein per day.
 However, this depends on the surgical procedure you undergo.
 Before you add whey protein or any supplement to your diet, speak to one of the Registered Dietitians (RDs) from Tri-State Bariatrics for additional assistance.